suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 Notebook 6: Pytorch CNN -> Should provide similar performance as notebook 2.
 PyTorch is more widely used in academic environments.

-Notebook 7: Image Comparison Model -> Theoretically promising
+Notebook 7: Attentive Recurrent Comparitor Model -> Theoretically promising

 ## Image directory restructuring: